-On June 22, 2022, The MSCHE approved EIC's substantive change request applications to close the Belleville campus and the teach-out of the Cardiovascular Technology Program.
-All Belleville students can complete their courses on the Jersey City campus.
+On June 22, 2022, MSCHE approved EIC's substantive change request applications to close the Belleville campus and the teach-out of the Cardiovascular Technology Program.
+All Belleville students are able to complete their courses on the Jersey City campus.